well-typed/ghc-events-analyze/doc/blogpost/introducing.md

 on a single HEC (Haskell Execution Context -- roughly, a CPU core).
 This makes it impossible to see the distribution of workload across the various application threads.
 This will be true whenever multiple threads are executed by a single HEC (i.e., almost always).
+Of course `ThreadScope` is really designed for looking at *parallel* programs, and that's not what we've got here.
+Here we're trying to understand the behaviour of a simple *concurrent* program.

 If we run the same eventlog through `ghc-events-analyze` instead we get

 ![ghc-events-analyze, no instrumentation](ex0-NT.timed.png)